axelarnetwork/axelar-examples/README.md

 1. cd to `axelar-local-gmp-examples`.

-2. Build contracts and tests (The update and install takes a few minutes.):
+2. Build contracts and tests (The update and install take a few minutes.):
    ```
    npm update && npm install
    npm run build